Most Expensive Neighborhoods in Durango: Durango, CO Luxury Living Guide

 - Scenic views

 Ptarmigan Farms is a country subdivision located outside the Durango city limits.
-It is popular with those looking for the ideal setting to raise horses, as well as homeowners seeking to locate to a waterfront property.
+It is popular with those looking for the ideal setting to raise horses, as well as homeowners seeking to relocate to a waterfront property.

 The land developed as Ptarmigan Farms was previously used for farming or as grazing land.
 Because of that, there are no natural trees in the neighborhood.
 The neighborhood's natural surroundings are enhanced by the Animas River, which runs through many of the lots on the western portion of the neighborhood.
 Some homesites feature a meandering stream or creek.